 Methow Arts' mission is: to enrich the lives of the people living in rural Okanogan county by making the Arts an integral, dynamic aspect of community, economic vitality, public education and civic life.
 Learn more here.

 William Stafford has inspired me since the spring of 2000 when I bought all six copies of Methow River Poems at Trail's End Bookstore in Winthrop, Washington to give to the witnesses at my wedding that summer.
 Seventeen years later, I founded the annual William Stafford Birthday Reading at Trail's End Bookstore in the heart of the Methow Valley.
 In 2011, I also founded this reading series featuring Los Porteños at Milagro.
 In 2009, I co-produced “Oregon Poets, Oregon History: A Reflection on Social Justice in World War II” with the Beaverton City Library.
-Featuring Oregon Poet Laureate Emeritus Lawson Inada and Stafford archivist Paul Merchant, the reading commemorated William Stafford’s life as a conscientious objector as well as the internment experiences of the Yasui family relayed in Lauren Kessler's Stubborn Twig, the book chosen for Oregon Reads.
+Featuring Oregon Poet Laureate Emeritus Lawson Inada and Stafford archivist Paul Merchant, the reading commemorated William Stafford’s life as a conscientious objector as well as the internment experiences of the Yasui family relayed in Lauren Kessler's award-winning Stubborn Twig, the book chosen for Oregon Reads.

 Design: Ivonne Saed